zipkinlab/Policies/Code of Conduct.md

 The Zipkin Lab is dedicated to a harassment-free experience for everyone.
 Discrimination or harassment based on racial or ethnic background, citizenship status, religion (or lack thereof), political affiliation, gender identity/expression, sexual orientation, dis/ability status, appearance or body size will not be tolerated.

-> The material in this code of conduct is derived from "[Bahlai Lab Project Management](https://github.com/BahlaiLab/Policies/blob/master/Code_of_conduct.md)" by Dr. Christie Bahlai, used under CC BY 4.0.
+> The material in this code of conduct is derived from "[Bahlai Lab Code of Conduct](https://github.com/BahlaiLab/Policies/blob/master/Code_of_conduct.md)" by Dr. Christie Bahlai, used under CC BY 4.0.